Published by Jeremy. Last Updated on January 4, 2024.

 Rowdy BBQ is located at 3900 Saw Mill Run Blvd just south of the city.

-Choppin' Block BBQ is located at 2627 Penn Avenue in the Strip District.
+The Dream BBQ is located at 7600 Braddock Avenue in Homewood.

 Mitch's BBQ is an interesting barbecue restaurant in Warrendale as aside from the standard spread of barbecue they also make ramen and kimchi (with their meat being an optional add-on for the ramen)!